JaeYeonLee0621/SystemDesign-Interview/Chapter4_DistributedMessageQueue.md

 - Each topic partition operated in the form of a queue with the `FIFO mechanism`
 - We can `keep the order of messages` inside a partition

-+) Offset is for ensuring the order of messages :question:

 <br/>

 1. Ensuring the order of messages